Last modified: April 1, 2021

 6.2.
 Kick-Off Notice.
-Looker requires at least three (3) business days advance notice by Customer prior to the kick-off meeting.
+Google requires at least three (3) business days advance notice by Customer prior to the kick-off meeting.

 6.3.
 Location.
-Unless otherwise stated in an Order Form, the Jumpstart Enablement Services will be performed remotely by the Looker POC.
-If Looker agrees to perform the Jumpstart Enablement Services at Customer's facilities, then (a) additional expenses may apply, and (b) Looker will comply with Customer's reasonable onsite policies and procedures made known to Looker in writing in advance.
+Unless otherwise stated in an Order Form, the Jumpstart Enablement Services will be performed remotely by the Google POC.
+If Google agrees to perform the Jumpstart Enablement Services at Customer's facilities, then (a) additional expenses may apply, and (b) Google will comply with Customer's reasonable onsite policies and procedures made known to Google in writing in advance.

 6.4.
 Hours of Operation.
-The Jumpstart Enablement Services will be performed during Looker's business hours, based on the location of the Looker POC.
+The Jumpstart Enablement Services will be performed during Google's business hours, based on the location of the Google POC.

 PSO Services Addendum

 1.1.
 Provision of PSO Services.
-Looker will provide PSO Services to Customer, subject to Customer fulfilling its obligations under Section 2.1 (Cooperation).
+Google will provide PSO Services to Customer, subject to Customer fulfilling its obligations under Section 2.1 (Cooperation).